lessy-community/lessy/docs/production_environment.md

 ```

 You might want to set up some rules for your future users.
 Terms of service are
 the perfect way to do it.
 You can create them in the administration.
-Terms of
+Content
-service are effective once the "effective date" (i.e. `effective_at`) is
+accepts HTML.
+Terms of service are effective once the "effective date" (i.e.
-passed.
+`effective_at`) is passed.
 Versions must be unique.

 ## Updating Lessy